stomp/stomp-spec/src/stomp-specification-1.2.md

 * `heart-beat` : The [Heart-beating](#Heart-beating) settings.

-* `session` : A session id that uniquely identifies the session.
+* `session` : A session identifier that uniquely identifies the session.

 * `server` : A field that contains information about the STOMP server.
   The field MUST contain a server-name field and MAY be followed by optional